vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 No, vTPMs are not backed by hardware, but they function identically to a “real” hardware TPM 2.0 device.
 Everything a workload can do with physical TPM hardware is possible with the vTPM as well.

+A compensating control may be to use an external, hardware-backed key provider, often referred to as a Hardware Security Module (HSM).
+This can be configured as a "Standard Key Provider" in vSphere, and then used with the vTPM in exactly the same manner.

 ### How many VMs with vTPMs can I have on one physical ESX host?

-You can have as many VMs with virtual Trusted Platform Modules (vTPMs) as you like on one physical ESX host.
+You can have as many vTPM-enabled VMs as you like on one physical ESX host, up to the product maximum for virtual machines.
 The vTPM has no direct limitations related to the physical host.

 ### Is a vTPM required for Windows 11?